 Probably the most popular mountain (and the closest to the downtown) is Higashiyama (East Mountain), there are a number of temples set upon this mountain, some of which offer great views of the city.
 Last month I posted this view from Kiyomizu Temple on Higashiyama.

 If you're spending more than a couple of days in the city why not try going up some of the other mountains for spectacular views.
-Mount Hiei is Kyoto's highest it has cable cars and bus services that will take you all the way to the top.
-For the more adventurous Mount Atago which is almost as high as Mount Hiei, requires about a 2 hour climb on foot to get to the top.
+Mount Hiei is Kyoto's 2nd highest it has cable cars and bus services that will take you all the way to the top.
+For the more adventurous Mount Atago which is higher than Mount Hiei, but requires about a 2 hour climb on foot to get to the top.